kaustuvkunal/kaustuvkunal.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am an independent Big Data Science Engineer and Machine Learning & Deep Learning Researcher at [Littilabs](http://www.littilabs.com).
-Formerly, I was Software Architect at [IBM](https://www.ibm.com/in-en), [Optum](https://www.optum.com/) and [Affle](https://affle.com/) and have built state-of-the-art Big Data & Data Science applications.
+I am Principal Data Scientist at [Great Learning](https://www.mygreatlearning.com/).
+Formerly, I was an independent Big Data Science Engineer and Machine Learning & Deep Learning Researcher at [Littilabs](http://www.littilabs.com), Software Architect at [IBM](https://www.ibm.com/in-en), [Optum](https://www.optum.com/) and [Affle](https://affle.com/).
+I have built state-of-the-art Big Data & Data Science applications.
 Academically, I am Postgraduate in IT (Information Technology) from [IIITA](https://www.iiita.ac.in/) and Graduate in IT from [VTU](https://vtu.ac.in/en/).
-I speak English,Hindi and Kannada.Contact me for any contract project, workshop, curriculum development, research paper to code conversion and training requirements on Big Data, Data Science, Machine Learning & Deep Learning.
+I speak English,Hindi and Kannada.Contact me for any research collaboration on Data Science, NLP, Machine Learning, Deep Learning & Big Data.

 ## News
 ======